mgedge/StockTick/README.md

 # StockTick
- A simple stock app that allows users to browse stocks, add to a watchlist, and paper trade.
+ A simple stock app that allows users to browse stocks, add to a watchlist, and find news.